Adaptive Policies for Perimeter Surveillance Problems: Introduction

 \section{Introduction}

-Many common surveillance tasks concern the detection of intrusions along a border or perimeter.
-Tracking illegal fishing and smugglers, quantifying traffic flows and detecting adversarial intrusions are a few among many examples of potential civilian or military aims in this domain.
-These problems are often of high importance, and timeliness is critical for mission success.
-Thus approaches to the optimal design of surveillance strategies are invaluable not only at the operational level, but also at the strategic level because they can inform decision makers about expected outcomes for different budget scenarios.
+Many common surveillance tasks concern the detection of activity along a border or perimeter.
+Monitoring the movements of endangered or migratory species through crossings using camera traps, covertly tracking illegal fishing in territorial waters via adaptive satellite technology, and quantifying traffic across a border using drone technology are a few among many examples of important potential aims in this domain.
+Equally, a number of common scheduling challenges involve events arising through time.
+For instance, scheduling call center staff to meet random arrivals, or deciding what times traffic cameras should be in operation to catch speeding drivers.

+Approaches to the optimal design of observation strategies are invaluable not only at the operational level, but also at the strategic level because they can inform decision makers about expected outcomes for different budget scenarios and policies.
+In each of these tasks the notion of optimality can be equated to maximising the rate of detection of events, or equivalently, detecting as many events as possible over some fixed time horizon.